Currency:USD $

 • Sacramental offering selection is crucial.

-• Balance party composition for bonus damages.
+• Balance party composition for damage bonuses.

 Reward Systems in FFXIV Patch 7.35